 To qualify for the BEAR Pathway an applicant must meet one of the following eligibility criteria:

-- Be a resident of New Mexico; El Paso, Texas; Southern Arizona; or a Federally Recognized Tribal Nation Reservation/Jurisdictional Area
+- Be a current resident of the BEAR area: New Mexico; El Paso, Texas; southern Arizona (Tucson and below); or a member of a Federally Recognized Tribal Nation Reservation/Jurisdictional area

-- Currently attending or a recent graduate of a New Mexico college or university; as well as any tribal college or university
+- Currently attending/recent graduate (3 years or fewer) of a BEAR area college or university; as well as any tribal college or university

-- An applicant is eligible for the BEAR Pathway even though s/he is not a resident of one of the designated areas, but is attending a college or university in New Mexico.
-For example, a student who is a resident of Vermont and is attending New Mexico State University is eligible for the BEAR Pathway.
+- An applicant is eligible for the BEAR Pathway even though s/he is not a resident of one of the designated areas, but is attending a college or university within the BEAR area.
+For example, an applicant who is a resident of Vermont and is currently attending New Mexico State University is eligible to use the BEAR Pathway.